Mending a Broken Heart

 What is happening?
 What does experiencing a broken heart actually mean?

 Medically, the name for a syndrome that can be influenced by a broken heart is called “Takotubo Cardiomyopathy”1.
 This type of cardiomyopathy occurs when there is a significant amount of stress physically and mentally (emotionally), causing the heart muscle to weaken or enter a state of shock2.
 When a person experiences a broken heart, the acute emotional stress1 can thus result in the left ventricle of the heart entering into a state of shock.
 Although this can feel like a heart attack, it is not as damaging and lasts for a short time.
-When this condition starts to feel like it is never going away or that things are spiraling downwards as the months go by, it is time to seek professional support.
+When this condition starts to feel like it is never going away or that things are spiralling downwards as the months go by, it is time to seek professional support.

 A person can experience a heartbreak in various ways.
 If you have ever been in a relationship that ended by you or your partner, you can recall that period where you did not feel like doing anything except to stare into space and repeatedly thought about what could have been done to make things better, or perhaps you struggled to sleep on several nights and started bingeing on late night snacks or movies for hours and so on.
 People around you may have noticed that you appeared distracted and distant, and have expressed concerns about your wellbeing.
 You may even try to contact your ex partner in an attempt to maintain a friendship (if you were the one who terminated the relationship) or look for ways to reconcile (if you were the one who did not want the relationship to end).